 In the months before Christmas, I lost twenty pounds.
 Sometimes on weekends, I would walk as many as twenty miles.
 I loved the way it made me feel - about my own abilities and about everything around me.
 I loved the way long walks cleared my head and made me feel relaxed.

 Those miles did more for my self-esteem and me than anything else did, before or since.
-And now at seventy-one I’m ready to start doing it again!
-Good God, if only I could fall in love all over again!
+And now at seventy-one, I’m ready to start doing it again!
+Good God, if only I could fall in love again!

 My memoir, Dear Elvis, is available at amzn.to/2uPSFtE